jorgeyanesdiez/HueUpdater/README.md

-* The *appsettings.json* file must remain valid at all times.
+* **REMEMBER:** The *appsettings.json* file must remain valid at all times.
 Use valid JSON only.

-Once done, schedule a task to run this application frequently.
+Finally, use your Windows Task Scheduler or alternative scheduling method to run this application frequently.

-I use Windows' Task Scheduler to run this every minute or so.
+I usually run it every minute.

 That's all there is to it.